 The main advantage is that developers will be on-site, which will make the communication easy and all the problems can be solved within physical space if necessary.

 Disadvantage is the cost of the software developer itself.
-In case of limited funds at the beginning (at least for MVP creation) it can be a startup killer. (of course it concerns only those countries where minimum wage for software development is above 50$ per hour).
+In case of limited funds at the beginning (at least for MVP creation) it can be a startup killer. (of course, it concerns only those countries where the minimum wage for software development is above 50$ per hour).

 Part In-House & Off-Shore development.

-This solution is actually similar to the last one, but gives opportunity to hire additional, cheaper off-shore developers for a small part of starting budget.
-In this case the team members or in-house developer can lead the off-shore team or cooperate to develop the project simultaneously.
+This solution is actually similar to the last one but gives the opportunity to hire additional, cheaper off-shore developers for a small part of starting budget.
+In this case, the team members or in-house developer can lead the off-shore team or cooperate to develop the project simultaneously.

-Disadvantage is the difficulty to select good off-shore team members.
+The disadvantage is the difficulty to select good off-shore team members.
 You have to be very strict about what You need.
-The best team members would be those who code quality with diverse of skills (stack developers are probably the best at the beginning).
-They also need to communicate fluently in English, and it would be great if they could work in the same timezone as the founders team.
+The best team members would be those who code quality with the diversity of skills (stack developers are probably the best at the beginning).
+They also need to communicate fluently in English, and it would be great if they could work in the same timezone as the founder's team.

 Full off-shore development.